-Christians of every generation by constant study grow and mature in their knowledge and understanding of God's will results in the abandoning some earlier interpretations, misunderstandings and beliefs they have been previously been taught.
+Christians of every generation by constant study grow and mature in their knowledge and understanding of God's will resulting in the abandoning of some earlier interpretations, misunderstandings, and beliefs they have been previously taught.

-Doctrines, creeds, dogmas and interpretations all prevent unity since unity is achievable on Christ's death, burial and resurrection not beliefs and teachings.
+Doctrines, creeds, dogmas, and interpretations all prevent unity since unity is achievable on Christ's death, burial, and resurrection, not beliefs and teachings.

-1. The gospel is
+- 1. The gospel is

-a Jesus' and apostles' teaching
+- a.
+Jesus' and apostles' teachings

-b.
+- b.
 Jesus' direct commands and promises

-Ξ. Jesus died, was buried and raised from the grave
+- c.
+Jesus died, was buried and raised from the grave

-Faith, repentance and obedience of the gospel allows God to put one into Christ.
+- Faith, repentance, and obedience to the gospel allows God to put one into Christ.

 T. F.

-3. The church Christ established on earth is an organism, a body of people not an organization or building.
+- 3. The church Christ established on earth is an organism, a body of people, not an organization or building.

+- T. F.

-4. Christians by constant study will grow and mature in their knowledge and understanding of the will of God which results in their abandoning previous teachings, opinions, interpretations and misunderstandings.
+- 4. Christians by constant study will grow and mature in their knowledge and understanding of the will of God which results in their abandoning previous teachings, opinions, interpretations and misunderstandings.

 5. Opinions and interpretations forced upon others causes divisions and prevents unity.
+T. F.